foxsen/qemu-loongarch-runenv/README.md

 # qemu-loongarch-runenv

+** NOTE: upstream qemu/kernel/tianocore has supported LoongArch, please refer to devel branch for new environment. ** ** TODO: Due to the changes of the bios and kernel interface, examples need modification to work with new environment. **

 This is an environment for running loongarch bios and OS on X86 machines, all components are open source: